Thursday, December 21, 2023

 Mark 10:17-31.
 As texts speak to clergy (hopefully) long before they morph into sermons, let’s recall Karl Barth’s humorous and spot-on remark: “Can even the clergy be saved?
 With the clergy, this is impossible.
 But with God, all things are possible.”

 On heels of welcoming children, being childlike (context, context!), Jesus is approached by a grownup, mature, religious, successful, and way more clueless than the little children about being with Jesus.
+He's a jobs producer, for goodness sake!!
 He asks: “What must I do to inherit eternal life?”
 Inherit?
 When we inherit money or property, it’s a gift, sure, but really it’s an entitlement.
 Watch someone not inherit what he thought he had coming!
 Children don’t understand stuff like inheriting.
 They just relish gifts.

 He thinks it’s a matter of doing.
 Jesus sets him up by asking about the commandments, prompting a funny (to us, not him!) reply: “I have kept all these since I was a boy.”
 Who among us has avoiding coveting, who’s observed Sabbath, no other gods, and if Jesus’ Sermon on the Mount is any clue, avoiding adultery and murder (since for Jesus these are lust and anger)?
 Jesus doesn’t chuckle or admonish.
 Instead, “Jesus looked at him.”
 How tender, how personal.
 “And he loved him.”
 A total stranger, confused.
 “Jesus loved him.”
 Sarah Ruden renders this “Looking intently at him, Jesus felt affection for him.”

 Peering into the depths of his soul, Jesus says “One thing you lack.”
 Or Ruden: “You’re missing one thing.”
 Just one?
 Easy!
 Thought it might be a dozen or a hundred.
 To Martha, busy with entertaining, rushing about doing many things, Jesus said “One thing is needful” (Luke 10:42).
+He’s good.
+But Jesus perceives a lack.
+Something’s missing.
+Something’s always missing.
+But missing just one thing doesn’t mean he’s got 99 out of a 100 and just needs 1 to complete the set.
+The 1 he’s missing makes the 99 feel like only a little, not nearly enough.
+The one thing, the main thing, the only thing – this is precisely what even our finest people know they lack.
+It’s the grace – but really more than that, it’s the person.
+Others lay down their things not to get some grace, but to stick close to Jesus, who’s moving, travelling.
+Salvation is Jesus, being near him – which is hard to do while maintaining your plantations and investments.
 Here, the “one thing” is really the same: “Sell everything you have and give to the poor, then come, follow me.”
 We focus too much on the giving everything away, which seems foolish or impractical, although St. Francis of Assisi, Millard Fuller (founder of Habitat) and many have done just this.

 I’m reminded of David Wilcox’s funny routine on when someone gives you directions and adds “Go down the road till you reach the really big blue Poodle and turn right.
 You can’t miss it,” “which is the kiss of death.
 Because then I’ll be driving and driving and I’ll think I must have missed it.
 Like love.
 I asked my parents, How will I know when it’s true love?
 They say Oh, you’ll know.
 Imagine, 85 years old, and I’m still looking for the big blue Poodle.”